Venice to Florence

 Recommended

-We recommend booking extra nights in Venice before your tour and in Florence after your tour.
+We highly recommend booking extra nights in Venice before your tour and in Florence after your tour.
 However, Chioggia, from which you start your tour, is actually a wonderful base from which to explore Venice as it offers less expensive accommodations.
 There’s a summer tourist boat that runs between Chioggia and Saint Mark’s Square in Venice, from early June until late September.
 Another option would be to take a bus from Chioggia to Piazzale Roma in Venice.
 You can request extra nights in either city!

 Remarks